Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Place meat cut-side down in a cast iron pan.

-- Roast for about 30 minutes, until internal temperature reaches 105°F (41°C).
+- Roast for about 30 to 45 minutes, until internal temperature reaches 105°F (41°C) if you'd like the final result to be medium-rare, or 115°F if you'd like the final result to be medium to medium-well.
 Depending on the size of your sirloin cap, it may take longer.
 Don't be tempted to turn up the heat — just be patient and cook it until it reaches the prescribed temperature.

 - Remove meat from pan and place pan over high heat on stovetop.